Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Introduction and main results

 \section{Introduction and main results}

-We consider a continuous time Galton-Watson tree $\T$, \textit{i.e.} a tree where each branch lives during an independent exponential time of mean $1/r$, then splits into a random number of new branches given by an independent random variable (r.v.) $\nu$ of law $(p_k, k\in \N)$, where $\N=\{0,1,\ldots\}$.
+We consider a continuous time Galton--Watson tree $\T$, that is, a tree where each branch lives during an independent exponential time of mean $1/r$, then splits into a random number of new branches given by an independent random variable (r.v.) $\nu$ of law $(p_k, k\in \N)$, where\vadjust{\goodbreak} $\N=\{0,1,\ldots\}$.
 We are interested in the following process indexed by this tree.
-Along the edges of the tree, the process evolves as a càdlàg strong Markov process $(X_t)_{t\geq 0}$ with values in a Polish space $E$ and with infinitesimal generator $L$ of domain $D(L)$.
-The branching event is nonlocal: the states of the offspring are described by a function $(F^{(k)}_1(x,\Theta)$, \dots, $F_{k}^{(k)}(x,\Theta))$, which clearly depends on the state $x$ of the mother just before the branching event, and of the number $\nu=k$ of offspring ; besides, the randomness of these states are modelled \textit{via} the random variable $\Theta$, which is uniform on $[0,1]$.
-Finally, the new born branches evolve independently from each other.
+Along the edges of the tree, the process evolves as a c\`{a}dl\`{a}g strong Markov process $(X_t, t\geq 0)$ with values in a Polish space~ $E$ and with infinitesimal generator~$L$ of domain $D(L)$.
+The branching event is nonlocal; the positions of the offspring are described by a random vector $(F^{(k)}_1(x,\Theta), \ldots, F_{k}^{(k)}(x,\Theta ))$, which depends on the position $x$ of the mother just before the branching event and on the number $\nu=k$ of offspring; the randomness of these positions is modeled via the random variable~$\Theta $, which is uniform on $[0,1]$.
+Finally, the newborn branches evolve independently from each other.

-This process is a branching Markov process, for which there has been a vast literature.
-We refer to Asmussen and Hering \cite{asmussenhering}, Dawson \cite{dawson} and Dawson \textit{et al.} \cite{dawsongorostizali} for nonlocal branching processes similar to those considered here.
-Whereas the literature often deals with limit theorems that consider superprocesses limits corresponding to high densities of small and rapidly branching particles (see \eg Dawson \cite{dawson}, Dynkin \cite{dynkin}, Evans and Steinsaltz \cite{evanssteinsaltz}), we stick here with the discrete tree in continuous time which we aim characterizing.
+This process is a branching Markov process for which there has been vast literature.
+We refer to Asmussen and Hering \cite{asmussenhering}, Dawson \cite{dawson} and Dawson, Gorostiza and Li \cite{dawsongorostizali} for nonlocal branching processes similar to those considered here.
+Whereas the literature often deals with limit theorems that consider superprocess limits corresponding to high densities of small and rapidly branching particles (see, e.g., Dawson \cite{dawson}, Dynkin \cite{dynkin}, Evans and Steinsaltz \cite{evanssteinsaltz}), here we stick with the discrete tree in continuous time.